Sustainability of Digital Formats: Planning for Library of Congress Collections

 Local use Explanation of format description terms

 LC experience or existing holdings Used by Library of Congress staff.
 Sometimes used as the master for documents published by the Library of Congress as PDFs, for example for oral history transcripts in the Civil Rights History Project.
-As of mid-2022, the Library of Congress had over 1,300,000 files with the .docx extension in its digital collections, for a total size of over 1 terabyte.
+The Library has many DOCX files in its digital collections - over 2TB in 2024 - across numerous collections.
 These files come many different sources, including archived websites and files acquired by the Manuscript Division in collections of "papers" from individuals or organizations.

 LC preference

-For works acquired for its collections, the Library of Congress Recommended Format Statement (RFS) lists DOCX as an acceptable format for Textual Works - Digital (section ii) and Textual Works - Electronic Serials (section iii).
+The Library of Congress Recommended Format Statement (RFS) lists DOCX as an Acceptable format for Textual Works - Digital and Textual Works - Electronic Serials.

 Sustainability factors Explanation of format description terms